 Verna Law, P.C. is a premier boutique law firm with a unique focus on Intellectual Property (Copyrights, Patents, Trademarks, Advertising, and Media Law).
-Anthony M. Verna III, Managing Partner, has served the New York City metropolitan region since 2006.
+Anthony M. Verna III, Managing Partner, has served the New York City metropolitan region since 2005.
+Our New York City office is conveniently located near Grand Central Terminal.

-OUR COPYRIGHT LAWYERS HAVE OVER 40 YEARS COMBINED EXPERIENCE
+OUR COPYRIGHT LAWYERS HAVE COMBINED OVER 60 YEARS EXPERIENCE

 We Will Fight For Your Copyright